Campbelltown Harlequins RFC

 The Campbelltown Harlequins Rugby Football Club, known as Campbelltown, is a rugby union club based in Campbelltown, in Sydney, Australia.
-The club was founded in the 1972 and currently plays in the Illawara Rugby Union competition, after previously competing in the First Division of the NSWSRU.
+The club was founded in 1972 and currently plays in the Illawarra Rugby Union competition, after previously competing in the First Division of the NSWSRU.

 History

 Expansion: 1972 to 2002

 The Campbelltown Harlequin club was founded in 1972, initially playing with one team in the Sydney Suburban competition.
 The club transferred to the Illawarra competition for three seasons from 1974 to 1976, fielding first and second grade teams, and won the premiership in second grade and the Club Championship in 1974.

 For the next eleven seasons Campbelltown played in Sydney.
 The club was in the District second division competition, winning premierships in first grade and fourth grade in 1978, before returning to Subbies in 1979.
 The club played most of the 1980s in Subbies divisions two and three.

 In 1988 the Harlequins returned again to the Illawarra competition.
 In 1997, the club's 25th anniversary year, Campbelltown won the first grade premiership and club championship.
 After fourteen seasons, and with an expanded player base, the club went back to Sydney Subbies.